holly1238/mobile-sp/source/quickstarts/androidquickstart.rst

 `HelloWorld <https://github.com/pytorch/android-demo-app/tree/master/HelloWorldApp>`__
 is a simple image classification application that demonstrates how to use the PyTorch Android API.
-This application runs TorchScript serialized TorchVision pretrained resnet18 model on static image which is packaged inside the app as an android asset.
+This application runs the TorchScript serialized TorchVision pretrained resnet18 model on static images, which is packaged inside the app as an android asset.

 1. Model Preparation